 Making a name in the industry isn't simple, but you don't have to be a model or designer to succeed.
 Here are seven business opportunities for fashion fanatics.

-Fashion event production
+Fashion event producer

 "You would help the designer with runway show casting and have an understanding of how clothes should be portrayed on the body and how the models should carry themselves," said Kerry Bannigan, founder of Nolcha, a New York-based fashion event production company.

-Fashion business coaching
+Fashion business coach